 When Saint Kitts & Nevis introduced its citizenship by investment program in 1984, it was the first of its type globally.
 It set the trend in investment migration for many years, offering the right investors the opportunity to acquire a passport in exchange for investment in the economy of their adopted country.
 Other nations of the Caribbean have since followed suit, creating a competitive market of residency and citizenship opportunities.

 Early on, the program limited dependent rules mainly to younger children and spouses.
-As global interest increased, though, the program broadened eligibility to encompass older children, elderly parents, and even grandparents, in certain instances.
-Still, with the limitation on Saint Kitts CBI Dependents specifically the need to demonstrate full-time enrollment in post-secondary studies remaining an accessible hurdle for most families.
+As global interest grew, the program expanded eligibility to include older children, elderly parents, and, in some cases, grandparents.
+However, the limitation on Saint Kitts CBI dependents specifically the requirement to demonstrate full-time enrollment in post-secondary studies remains a hurdle for most families.

 Competitive Pressures in the Region